ICI3D/MMED/tutorials/dataCleaning.md

 ---
 layout: clinic
-subtitle: Data Cleaning and Management in R
+subtitle: Data Wrangling in R
 alerttype: danger
 alertmsg: For this tutorial, we will be using an example dataset that resembles (but is not) real data from a measles epidemic in Democratic Republic of Congo. <b>The "data" are made available only to ICI3D participants and are for use only during the MMED and DAIDD clinics, and only for the specified purposes.</b>
 ---